JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-04/reduce-equivalent-with-python/index.md

 ---
 title: "Reduce() Equivalent With Python"
 description: "Python isn’t JavaScript.
-This time, I’ll show you with example of the equivalent in Python of Reduce JavaScript's function."
+This time, I’ll show you an example of the equivalent in Python of Reduce JavaScript's function."
 image: /images/2024-08-23-a-real-python.jpg
 imageAlt: A real python
 date: 2026-04-10